microsoft/pxt-microbit/docs/tutorials/hour-of-code/hey-microbit.md

 ## Step 11

 Awesome job!
-You've completed your HoC: Microsoft MakeCode activity.
+You've completed your Microsoft MakeCode activity.
 If you have a @boardname@ to use, click the `|Download|` button and try your code on the board.